Impact Investing with a Gender Lens

-Investing in Inclusion is created for professionals from any discipline – consulting, accounting, law, public policy, media, technology, education or finance – and equips them with practical and conceptual knowledge about how to incorporate a gender-lens into their organizational thinking and processes.
+The Specialization Course on Impact Investing with a Gender Lens is created for professionals from any discipline – consulting, accounting, law, public policy, media, technology, education or finance – and equips them with practical and conceptual knowledge about how to incorporate a gender-lens into their organizational thinking and processes.

 - Study the fundamentals of Impact Investing and explore the role of the expanding market for gender lens investing

 - Learn about measuring the impact of your organization, whether it is in the private or public sector

 - Explore tools for unlocking more capital for sustainable development and building an enabling environment